 Check the Palomar Mountain Observatory website prior to your visit to make sure inclement weather hasn’t closed the facility.
 Oh, and make sure you fill up your vehicle with gas prior to your excursion as there are no gas stations nearby!

 Our girls have always loved Old Town San Diego right in the heart of San Diego, especially the Mormon Battalion Historic Site.
-I highly recommend it.
+I highly recommend it as one of the best Spring Break ideas for Oceanside and San Diego.

 Stop in for a tour of the historic site and hear the intriguing story of the Mormon pioneer trek West and of their joining the US Army.